gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

-## Extending WooCommerce to show sales by country using WooCommerce Admin components
+## Extending WooCommerce to show sales by country using JavaScript and React

-With the [release of WooCommerce 4.0](https://woocommerce.wordpress.com/2020/03/10/woocommerce-4-0-is-here/), extension developers can take advantage of a new WooCommerce extensibility model based on JavaScript and React.
-You use this new model when you modify existing or create new analytics reports, add new widgets to the new WooCommerce dashboard, or hook into WooCommerce breadcrumbs navigation.
+With the [release of WooCommerce 4.0](https://woocommerce.wordpress.com/2020/03/10/woocommerce-4-0-is-here/) that now includes the [WooCommerce Admin](https://wordpress.org/plugins/woocommerce-admin/) plugin, extension developers can take advantage of a **new WooCommerce extensibility model based on JavaScript and React**.
+You can use this new model when you modify existing or create new analytics reports, add new widgets to the new WooCommerce dashboard, or hook into WooCommerce breadcrumbs navigation.

-If you've missed prior talk about this new JavaScript experience, here are some helpful links:
+If you've missed prior talk about this new JavaScript-focused experience that has evolved as part of WooCommerce Admin, here are some helpful links:
 * [Alpha-Test The New Javascript-driven WooCommerce Interface: Dashboard, Activity Panel, and Reports](https://woocommerce.wordpress.com/2018/10/18/wc-admin/)
 * [Extending WC-Admin Reports](https://woocommerce.wordpress.com/2020/02/20/extending-wc-admin-reports/)
 * [Integrating The New WooCommerce Navigation Bar](https://woocommerce.wordpress.com/2020/02/27/integrating-the-new-woocommerce-navigation-bar/)
 * [WooCommerce Admin Components](https://woocommerce.github.io/woocommerce-admin/#/components/)

 In this tutorial, we'll take a closer look at this new extensibility model.
-We're going to walk through the process of creating a fully functional WooCommerce extension that displays an independent analytics report, gets data from WooCommerce's REST API, processes the data using JavaScript, gets a native look and feel by using a set of WooCommerce's own library of React components, integrates a third-party component when native components aren't enough, and gets by with only 60 lines of PHP code, of which 35 are generated.
+We're going to walk through the process of creating a **fully functional WooCommerce extension** that displays an independent analytics report, gets data from **WooCommerce REST API**, processes the data using JavaScript, gets a native look and feel by using a set of WooCommerce's own **library of React components**, integrates a **third-party component** when native components aren't enough, and gets by with only 60 lines of PHP code, of which 35 are generated.

 By the end of the tutorial, the resulting extension should look like this: